Global Risks Report

 The Risks Report is published by the World Economic Forum ahead of the Forum's Annual Meeting in Davos, Switzerland.
 Based on the work of the Global Risk Network, the report describes changes occurring in the global risks landscape from year to year.
 The report also explores the interconnectedness of risks, and considers how the strategies for the mitigation of global risks might be structured.

 Sources for the report include an assessment by several major insurance and reinsurance companies and focus workshops, interviews and a survey of internationally recognised experts.
 The report is intended to raise awareness about the need for a multi-stakeholder approach to the mitigation of global risk.

 By year

+2026

+The Global Risks Report 2026 was released on 14th Jan 2026.
+The report analyses global risks through three timeframes to support decision-makers in balancing current crises and longer-term priorities.
+The report examines global risks across three distinct time horizons, providing a structured framework to assist decision-makers in balancing immediate crises with longer-term strategic priorities.
+Subsequent industry analyses, including commentary published by Swiss GRC, have emphasized the importance of integrating enterprise risk management frameworks to address interconnected and systemic global risks.

+2025

+The Global Risks Report 2025 was released on 15th Jan 2025.
+The report presents the findings of the Global Risks Perception Survey 2024-2025 (GRPS), which captures insights from over 900 experts worldwide.

+2024

+The Global Risks Report 2024 was released on 10th Jan 2024.
+The report explores some of the most severe risks we may face over the next decade, against a backdrop of rapid technological change, economic uncertainty, a warming planet and conflict.

 2023

 The Global Risks Report 2023 was released on 11th Jan 2023.
 The report lists cost of living crisis as the top global risk in the short term while failure to mitigate climate change is the top concern for the long term.